shakefu/live-mongodb-fixtures/README.md

         // You can use additional key and collection definitions here
         // ...
     },
-    // This is the list of key values to query for in the defined key above
+    // This is a required list of key values to query for using the keys above
     keys: [
-        'shakefu',
         'alan_shepard',
         'neil_a',
         'buzz_a',